 So many of you are as excited as we are about the mission of Ashburn Driving School—saving lives and making our world safer, one properly educated driver at a time.

 So many of you, hundreds! have seen first-hand what a difference it makes to provide methodical, logical, clear, thorough, behind-the-wheel--that is, inside-the-car--instruction to young men and women before sending them out onto the roads.

 You see as we do that it may be true that the real reason for the teenage accident rate is not simply because they’re teens.
-No, in fact, we believe that the tragically ubiquitous teen driving accident/fatality rate may indeed have less to do with age than it does with the level and quality of in-car instruction that the driving student has received.
+No, in fact, we believe that the tragically pervasive teen driving accident/fatality rate may indeed have less to do with age than it does with the level and quality of in-car instruction that the driving student has or has not received.

 And we believe that, except for Ashburn Driving School students, perhaps ninety-five percent of all drivers in America actually received little or no methodical, systematic, behind-the-wheel, that is, inside-the-car, driver's education.
 I know this is difficult to believe, but it's true.

 glorified arcade game driving simulator—remember those?, practiced with our parents a bit, and then took a road test.
 If we received any in-car instruction, it often consisted of being cramped in the back of a car for an hour or so, supposedly “learning how to drive.”
 But in fact there was little or no formal, methodical, regulated instruction taking place.
 Instead, an instructor got us driving, motioned where to turn, made a few pointers as he marked up a sheet on his clipboard, and sent us out into the driving world completely unprepared for what was ahead.